Quasiperiodic solutions of the generalized SQG equation: Reduction to a constant coefficients operator

 Integrating in $\tau$, we obtain

 Using that $\Psi(\tau)$ is symplectic and \eqref{symplectic73} holds, we obtain

 Therefore, we obtain the desired result \eqref{jsd2sdxxq123s}. \end{proof}

-\section{Reduction to a constant coefficients operator}
+\chapter{Reduction to a constant coefficients operator}

-In this section, we aim to reduce the linear operator $\mathcal{L}_\omega$ in Proposition~\ref{linearized_opspdosodw} to a constant coefficients operator to find its inverse, that is, we will prove Proposition~\ref{normal_inversion} in Subsection~\ref{loidneks1s2}.
-Throughout Subsections~\ref{change_of_the_space_variables}-\ref{taksd2tamesd}, we will conjugate $\mathcal{L}_\omega$ to a constant coefficients operator up to a Lip-$0$-modulo tame operator, using symplectic transformations that are reversibility preserving and $\frac{2\pi}{\mathtt{M}}$-translation invariance preserving (See Proposition~\ref{modulut2sosdtame}).
-In Subsection~\ref{rkppsdsdwdwdx1kaksd}, we will restrict the operator to $\frac{2\pi}{\mathtt{M}}$-translation invariant functions (the functions whose Fourier modes are supported only on the multiples of $\mathtt{M}$), and proceed to obtain the full reduction.
+In this chapter, we aim to reduce the linear operator $\mathcal{L}_\omega$ in Proposition~\ref{linearized_opspdosodw} to a constant coefficients operator to find its inverse, that is, we will prove Proposition~\ref{normal_inversion} in Section~\ref{loidneks1s2}.
+Throughout Sections~\ref{change_of_the_space_variables}-\ref{taksd2tamesd}, we will conjugate $\mathcal{L}_\omega$ to a constant coefficients operator up to a Lip-$0$-modulo tame operator, using symplectic transformations that are reversibility preserving and $\frac{2\pi}{\mathtt{M}}$-translation invariance preserving (See Proposition~\ref{modulut2sosdtame}).
+In Section~\ref{rkppsdsdwdwdx1kaksd}, we will restrict the operator to $\frac{2\pi}{\mathtt{M}}$-translation invariant functions (the functions whose Fourier modes are supported only on the multiples of $\mathtt{M}$), and proceed to obtain the full reduction.

-\subsection{Change of the space variables}
+\section{Change of the space variables}

 The goal of this section is to make the coefficient of the highest order term $\Lambda^{\alpha-1}_{-\frac{1}{2} + a_1}$ in \eqref{linearisd2} independent of the variable $x$.
 The result of this section is summarized in the following proposition. \begin{proposition} There exists a linear transformation $\Phi_1:H_{S^\perp}\mapsto H_{S^\perp}$ such that